TextSLAM: Visual SLAM with Planar Text Features: Experiment

 \subsection{Indoor scene with ground truth}

-The indoor environment is shown in \Fig{fig:ExpSensor}, which is equipped with a motion capture system to obtain the ground truth camera trajectories of millimeter accuracy within an area of $4 m \times 4 m$.
-We placed random texts in the room.
+The indoor environment, with text labels randomly placed, is shown in \Fig{fig:ExpSensor}, which is equipped with a motion capture system to obtain the ground truth trajectories of millimeter accuracy within an area of $4 m \times 4 m$.
 Three methods were evaluated : our text-based method, our point-only method, and ORB-SLAM \cite{mur2015orb} where loop closing was disabled for fair comparison.

 \paragraph{Trajectory estimation}